jefdaj/electionguard-cardano/milestone2/pubsub4-ipfs-election/README.md

     * except that the file content is replaced with a CID
 - maybe also `authorize_channel` for admin to authorize the guardians + devices + official verifiers to post (later, should include a public option for anyone to post disputes and verifications)
+- and `add_relay` + `remove_relay` for the admin to optionally say where they'll be serving the IPFS files from (either a self hosted ipfs-cluster or pinning service, probably)

 egsync
 ------